-Marine Vet uses robotic exoskeleton to visit zoo with daughter
+Oklahoma veteran walks for the first time in a decade thanks to robotic exoskeleton

 "It’s the first day I've got to walk in the zoo with my daughter," said Holmes.

-“It was a goal of hers to come to the zoo for her daughter’s birthday.
-To celebrate and walk with her at the zoo,” said Anderson
+"It was a goal of hers to come to the zoo for her daughter's birthday.
+To celebrate and walk with her at the zoo," said Anderson.

-For Jennifer, the journey has been difficult.
+For Holmes, the journey has been difficult.

-“I feel pain all the time but, I still go even though I’m hurting,” said Holmes.
+"I feel pain all the time, but I still go even though I'm hurting," said Holmes.

-Holmes hopes she can inspire other vets to give the exoskeleton a shot
+Holmes hopes she can inspire other vets to give the exoskeleton a shot.

-“Veterans need to know that they just need to ask.
-It’s there, it’s available just ask,” said Holmes.
+"Veterans need to know that they just need to ask.
+It's there, it's available, just ask," she said.